djwrisley/RLAC/_pages/scheduleS23.md

 			Lab: DALLE - 2 / Dreamstudio.ai / diffusion B / Lexica / Craiyon

-Optional Workshop: "Palestine Open Maps mapathon" Wednesday, 19 April, 3-530pm.
-Location TBA.
+**Optional Workshop: "Palestine Open Maps mapathon" Wednesday, 19 April, 3-530pm, A6.**
+{: .notice}

-Palestine Open Maps is a collection of historical maps of Palestine.
+> Palestine Open Maps is a collection of historical maps of Palestine.
 In this workshop, we will learn how the simple open source tools of OpenStreetMap can be used to extract geographic data from historical maps, and publish them for use by other researchers.
 We will also discuss how the ontology of historical maps gets adapted into the ontology of modern GIS tools, and how the data produced collectively opens questions around data ownership and public knowledge production.

-Optional talk: "Open data and knowledge stewardship, the case of Palestine Open Maps" (Majd Shihadi, University of Toronto) Thursday, 20 April, 12-130pm location TBA
+**Optional talk: "Open data and knowledge stewardship, the case of Palestine Open Maps" (Majd Shihadi, University of Toronto) Thursday, 20 April, 12-130pm, A6.**
+{: .notice}

 [Top](https://daahnyuad.github.io/schedule/#unit-1)